xindong95/SCRIP/docs/examples/PBMC.rst

 Peripheral Blood Mononuclear Cells (PBMC)
 ==========================================

 The PBMC multiome data was downloaded on the `10X genomics website <https://www.10xgenomics.com/resources/datasets/pbmc-from-a-healthy-donor-granulocytes-removed-through-cell-sorting-10-k-1-standard-2-0-0>`_.
 We downloaded the h5 file of scRNA-seq and scATAC-seq and processed with following codes.

 Since there is no annotation in scRNA-seq data, we first annatate the scRNA-seq dataset.

-We used the scanpy to perform the basic QC for scRNA-seq.
+First, We used the scanpy to perform the basic QC for scRNA-seq.

 .. code:: python